hps-ucsd-2020/jekyll-theme-santiana/README.md

 - build: runs `bundle exec jekyll build`, compiling the site once
 - serve: runs `bundle exec jekyll serve`, compiling and hosting the site
 - clean: deletes the build jekyll site at \_site
+- install: runs `bundle install`, getting all the gems needed to run the site